Mar 7, 2024 | Concentration Camp

 When it comes to understanding the atrocities of Nazi Germany, it’s impossible to ignore the role that concentration camps played.
 One of the most infamous among these camps was Sachsenhausen, which served as a symbol of terror and oppression during World War II.
 In this article, we will delve into the history of Sachsenhausen, its purpose, and the legacy it carries to this day.

-1. The Origins of Sachsenhausen
+1. Origins and Purpose of Sachsenhausen Concentration Camp

 At its core, Sachsenhausen was designed to perform three main functions: